Stock Images of VAWG

-Sexualised images of the victim-survivor dehumanise them and can be upsetting for them, friends, family members, and other victim-survivors of violence.
+- This dehumanise the victim-survivor and can be upsetting for them, friends, family members, and other victim-survivors of violence.

-Stock images of white, able bodied, young women reinforce myths that violence doesn’t affect older women, BME women, or disabled women.
-When in fact violence can affect any woman, anywhere.
+- This reinforce myths that violence doesn’t affect older women, minority ethnic women, or disabled women, when in fact violence can affect any woman, anywhere.

 The opportunity for a victim-survivor to recognise themselves in a story is a crucial way that they can identify that what they are enduring is abuse and be encouraged to seek help.